 Meanwhile the Snapdragon 820-toting LG G5 set an average score of 5386, matching that of the S7 variant with the same chip.
 The HTC 10 managed 4962, which is miles below too - either Samsung has the most powerful phone on the market (probably) or it's 'optimising' the S7 during the tests... which it has been known to do in the past.

-For a slightly different test, we pitted the Galaxy S7 against five of the best phones you can buy right now to see how well it coped with opening up apps at speed.
+For a slightly different test, we pitted the Galaxy S7 against five of its main competitors to see how well it coped with opening up apps at speed.
 We ran our speed test on each of the phones to see how fast it could run through 10 apps.

 See how the Samsung Galaxy S7 fared in our smartphone speed test video